 - Business Plan Competitions

 - Similar to case competitions, Fisher also fields several teams of students each year to participate in competitions for development of new business plan proposals.
-Fisher's Center for Entrepreneurship hosts an annual $100,000 Business Plan Competition.
+Fisher's Center for Innovation and Entrepreneurship hosts an annual $100,000 Business Plan Competition.

 - Colloquia, Seminars, Speakers